 d) we have an account that allows for testability and physical, third-person verification – something which, since the Enlightenment, is desired as a means to knowledge and a just society.

 But substance dualists who argue in defense of immaterial minds with free will might say that free decisions cannot be explained by determined matter in motion.
 Moreover, they might claim a material brain is simply not the kind of thing that can reason, entertain true or false propositions, experience qualities, and have a moral sense.
 But perhaps minds can have these abilities.
 As a result, they will say their perspective helps account for things determinism and materialism cannot and, as such, is justified despite being more complex.
 Naturally, they will be unimpressed by complaints that dualism fails to square with the results of science.
-For one, plenty of these results are immaterial in nature.
+For one, it may be the case that some of these results are immaterial or at least can only be understood with immaterial things like numbers.
 But, more importantly, any objection that says reality must fit with a materialistic and deterministic interpretation of scientific results begs the question.
 Finally, demands that minds be directly demonstrated with third person verification might beg the question as well: minds, if they are indeed immaterial subjects rather than physical objects, could only be known directly from a first person perspective and indirectly by others.
 To demand otherwise is to assume the truth of materialism.
 In light of these points they will prescribe adopting some form of dualism over materialism and determinism in order to account for more phenomena.